 |Shared file||FileShared||User shares a file with another user.|

 |Suspended network user||NetworkUserSuspended||Network or verified admin suspends (deactivates) a user from Yammer.|

 |Updated file description||FileUpdateDescription||User changes the description of a file.|

 |Updated file name||FileUpdateName||User changes the name of a file.|

 |Viewed file||FileVisited||User views a file.|

-You can search the audit log for activities in Microsoft Flow.
+You can search the audit log for activities in Power Automate (formerly called Microsoft Flow).
 These activities include creating, editing, and deleting flows, and changing flow permissions.
-For information about auditing for Flow activities, see the blog Microsoft Flow audit events now available in Security & Compliance Center.
+For information about auditing for Power Automate activities, see the blog Microsoft Flow audit events now available in Security & Compliance Center.